bumxu/FullWebTetris/README.md

 **Note:**

 > This game was taken down by a legal complain from Tetris Holding LLC on Oct 6, 2018.
-This project is now in EOL and the repository archived.
+This project is now in end-of-life and the repository is archived.
-Please, use this code and offline version only for personal and educational purposes.
+Please, use this code and the offline version only for personal and educational purposes.

 - - -